arun81/network-sniffer/README.md

 # Key features
 1. Use tshark to sniff HTTP traffic on the host
-2. Adopt learning baseline at the beginning of the program to set average HTTP request rate
+2. Adopt baseline learning at the beginning of the program to set average HTTP request rate
 3. Include various statistics : HTTP request rate, Top hits by Section, by Domain, by User-agent, by HTTP Method, by Status code, by Volume per Domain etc.
 4. Simple console-style outputs dashboard info
 5. Overflow protection: countermeasure of memory overrun by malformed payload
-6. Purge aged data by tagging record with the most recent timestamp and configurable retention length as time sliding window
+6. By tagging each record with timestamp, enable to age out data that fall out a configurable retention window

 # Prerequisites
 - Wireshark 2.2+